Michaelcode2/aws-lambda-backup-cleaner/SETUP.md

 }
 ```

-**Note**: This policy is configured to use the `intellect-backups` bucket for both SAM artifacts and backup data, organized by prefixes.
+**Note**: This policy is configured to use the `YOUR-BUCKET` bucket for both SAM artifacts and backup data, organized by prefixes.

 Attach the policy: